calebelee05/CS180-Lab23-Team1-Project/README.md

     - void close() throws IOException: Defines the method signature for closing the connection to the server.
 Throws an `IOException` if an error occurs during the closing process.

 ## Server.java
+The server class directly interacts with the database and handles users that connect to the server with Threads.
     Fields
     - private static final DatabaseInterface DATABASE: An instance of the `Database` class.
 Gives access to the database operations.
     - private Socket socket: The socket connection established with a client.